 Symptoms may include,

-- Blurry vision, like looking through frosty or fogged-cup window
+- Blurry vision, like looking through the frosty or fogged-up window

 - Double vision